act-rules/act-rules.github.io/_rules/iframe-non-empty-accessible-name-cae760.md

 ## Assumptions

 If an `iframe` is not perceived by the user as a single control, it does not qualify as a [user interface component][] under WCAG 2.
 In such a scenario, failing this rule would not fail [success criterion 4.1.2](https://www.w3.org/TR/WCAG21/#name-role-value).
-Unless the `iframe` is both removed from the accessibility tree and removed from [sequential focus navigation][], they usually are considered to be [user interface components][user interface component].
+Unless the `iframe` is removed from the accessibility tree they usually are considered to be [user interface components][user interface component].

 ## Accessibility Support